-Decent gray uniformity.
-The edges of the screen are noticeably darker, and there are dark vertical bands throughout the screen.
+The LG UN6950 has decent gray uniformity.
+The edges of the screen are noticeably darker than the center, and there are dark vertical bands throughout the screen.
 There's also visible dirty screen effect in the center, which could be distracting when watching sports.
-There's less dirty screen effect in near-dark scenes, the uniformity is better, except there's backlight bleed along the edges.
+There's less dirty screen effect in near-dark scenes, but there's significant backlight bleed along the edges.
 Note that gray uniformity may vary between units.

 Note: Only the 50 and 60 inch models of this TV have a VA panel.
 The 43, 55, 65, and 75 inch models have an IPS panel, and we expect them to have better viewing angles, similar to the LG UN7300.

 The LG UN6950 has decent reflection handling, but it's much worse than the LG UN7300 in really bright rooms.
 If you have direct sunlight on the screen, reflections may become too distracting.

 There's a beam of light appearing down the middle of the photo, which is caused by the tube light in our room.